gvwilson/thirdbit/src/fiction/leaderboard/index.md

 I shrugged.
-His "values statement" had been a who's who of surviving oligarchs, all of whom seemed to enjoy investing in the same pointless projects that he did.
+His "values statement" had been a who's who of surviving oligarchs, all of whom stuck to investing in the same pointless projects that he did.
-"Some of your suggestions were in the top forty.
+"Some of your picks were in the top forty.
 We had to go wider for safety's sake."

 He snorted.